What You Will Do:

 - Click the syringe's minus (-) button to reduce the volume the particles move within and observe the effect on the impact rate of the particles.

-- Repeat reducing the volume by 2 mL and allowing the impact rate to settle.
-Imagine what a graph with volume on the horizontal axis and impact rate on the vertical axis would look like.
+- Predict what a graph with volume on the horizontal axis and impact rate on the vertical axis would look like.

 20 mL